February 21, 2023

 CERATOPHYLLANAE - MYROTHAMNANAE 2 Ceratophyllaceae and Buxaceae.

-ROSANAE 12 Zygophyllaceae, Quillajaceae, Surianaceae, Euphroniaceae, Goupiaceae, Ixonanhthaceae, Apodanthaceae, Lepidobotryaceae, Muntigiaceae, Cistaceae, Bataceae and Staphylleaceae.
+ROSANAE 13 Zygophyllaceae, Quillajaceae, Surianaceae, Brunelliaceae, Euphroniaceae, Goupiaceae, Ixonanhthaceae, Apodanthaceae, Lepidobotryaceae, Muntigiaceae, Cistaceae, Bataceae and Staphylleaceae.

 SANTALANAE, BERBERIDOPSIDANAE, CARYOPHYLLANAE 9 Coulaceae, Basellaceae, Aizoaceae, Talinaceae, Phytolaccaceae, Plumbaginaceae, Achatocarpaceae, Cyrillaceae and Tetrameristaceae.

-ASTERANAE 7 Hydroleaceae, Calceolariaceae, Stemonuraceae, Menyanthaceae, Goodeniaceae, Adoxaceae and Griseliniaceae.
+ASTERANAE 8 Hydroleaceae, Hydrophyllaceae, Calceolariaceae, Stemonuraceae, Menyanthaceae, Goodeniaceae, Adoxaceae and Griseliniaceae.

 ANGIOSPERM FAMILIES WITHOUT ENDEMIC SPECIES IN BRAZIL